deepmomaya/BigData-and-CloudComputing/BDCC-1/readme.md

-# Assignment 1
+## Assignment 1

-This project implements a cloud-based picture and associated information storage and retrieval system on Azure, accessible through a web interface.
+This assignment implements a cloud-based picture and associated information storage and retrieval system on Azure, accessible through a web interface.
 Users can upload a CSV file containing metadata about people and associated pictures.
 The system allows for searching, filtering, and manipulation of the stored data.

 ### Features
 - Upload CSV files with people metadata and pictures.